kxgolder/Shazamboni/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Info

-The project Shazamboni is a remote-controlled ice surfacer that efficiently scrapes the ice of a backyard ice rink without requiring significant labor.
-This repository will include the code for the App and the motor/sensor controls.
+This repository includes the code for the App and the motor/sensor controls.
+It also features the past attempts we have made in updating and reconfiguring our code to work with our final product. ultrasonic_distance.py and its variants are our atttempts at working on integrating the HC-SR04 ultrasonic sensors with our DC motors and ShazApp. l298n_dc.py controls the L298N motor driver and also are our atttempts at working on integrating the motor driver with the DC motors and ShazApp.
+Other files such as motor.py, robot.py, sender.py and so on are the final attempts of integrating all the pieces with Ad-Hoc networking, video streaming, and of course the motors and ultrasonic sensors.

 ## Technologies
 Project is created with: